Vets-Who-Code/Prework/README.md

 ## [Prework](https://vetswhocode.io)

-Welcome to prework.
-Here you'll find the topics that will be covered during the interview process for admission into the cohort.
-We don't expect you to be experts, but we do expect you to be **familiar**.
+Welcome to the official Vets Who Code Prework.
+Here you'll find resources and tutorials on the topics that will be covered during the interview process to be eligible for admission into a cohort.
+This can also be used as a great refresher for grads and newbies interested alike..
+While, we don't expect you to be experts, but we do expect you to be **familiar**.
 There is a lot of content to consume here, get used to the fire hose! 👨🏻‍🚒

 We know that everyone learns better using various methods and styles which is why we included both videos and read-throughs.
 Knowing the best way you pick-up and learn will be one of your greatest assets as a developer!